-- 1 and are at risk of homelessness. - Residential tenants experiencing a COVID-19 (2) related hardship who need to move and have demonstrated a financial need for funds to cover expenses, including, but not limited to, the first month's rent or a security deposit, or both. - (3) Homeowners who have demonstrated that they are unable to make mortgage payments, after exhausting all forbearance options available. - 10 IHDA, in cooperation with IDHS, shall allocate 11 available funds local administering agencies to for 12 distribution to homeowners, residential landlords, 13 residential tenants and establish further administrative 14 requirements on the application for and the distribution of 15 these funds as is necessary. - (c) In accordance with existing eligibility and other funding requirements, available funds shall be prioritized as follows: - (1) qualified residential tenants at 50% or below of the median family income for the area of the local administering agency unable to make rental payments; - (2) qualified residential tenants who are not eligible for federal funds and who are unable to make rental payments; - 2.5 (3) qualified residential tenants at imminent risk of 26 or who are experiencing homelessness because they are unable to make rental payments; 1
+- 5 Section 20.
+Residential Housing Relief Fund. - (a) Within 30 days of this Act becoming law, the Illinois 6 7 Housing Development Authority shall establish a Residential 8 Housing Relief Fund, to provide assistance to: - 9 (1) Residential landlords and residential tenants in 10 order to preserve the tenancy by covering certain rental amounts due from residential tenants unable to pay rent 11 12 because they are experiencing a COVID-19 related hardship and are at risk of homelessness. - Residential tenants experiencing a COVID-19 related hardship who need to move and have demonstrated a financial need for funds to cover expenses, including, but not limited to, the first month's rent or a security deposit, or both. - (3) Homeowners who have demonstrated that they are unable to make mortgage payments, after exhausting all forbearance options available. - (b) IHDA shall allocate available funds to homeowners, residential landlords, and residential tenants and establish further administrative requirements on the application for and the distribution of these funds as is necessary.

+(c) In accordanc e wit п ех sisting elig ibil Lity and oth ıer funding requ uirements, avail able funds shall be prio oriti zed as follows: :

-- (4) where the residential property is in a zip code experiencing higher rates of poverty when compared to the State as a whole and the residential tenants are unable to make rental payments; and - homeowners who are unable to make mortgage (5) payments, after exhausting all forbearance options available. - (d) Application for residential housing relief funds. - (1) A landlord, tenant, or homeowner may apply for such funds in accordance with the application requirements established by IHDA and IDHS.
+- (1) qualified residential tenants at 50% or below of the median family income for the area of the local administering agency unable to make rental payments; - (2) qualified residential tenants who are not eligible for federal funds and who are unable to make rental payments; - (3) qualified residential tenants at imminent risk of or who are experiencing homelessness because they are unable to make rental payments; and - homeowners who are unable to make mortgage payments, after exhausting all forbearance options available. - (d) Application for residential housing relief funds. - (1) A landlord, tenant, or homeowner may apply for such funds in accordance with the application requirements established by IHDA.
 The funds shall go to the landlord or the mortgagee. - (2) A landlord must apply for funds under this Section before bringing a claim for rent, including under Illinois Supreme Court Rules 281 through 289.
-Once an application for funds is completed, the landlord may not bring a claim for rental debt owed during the moratorium for the tenant's use and occupancy of the dwelling unit pursuant to Illinois Supreme Court Rules 281 through 289 until the application is denied. - (e) Receipt of residential housing relief funds. - (1) Landlords who receive such funds cannot charge or otherwise collect rent or other fees to residential tenants due during the term of the moratorium or report residential tenants to a debt collector.
+Once an application for funds is completed, the landlord may not bring a claim for rental debt owed during the moratorium for the tenant's use and occupancy of the dwelling unit pursuant to Illinois

-- 1 (2) Landlords must in good faith cooperate with and complete all requirements established by IHDA, including 2 any agreements to maintain the residential tenant's 3 4 tenancy. - (3) Landlords cannot refuse to accept funds from or on behalf of tenants from the Residential Housing Relief Fund on the basis that the tenants' funds come from the Residential Housing Relief Fund. - (4) Landlords who violate paragraph (1), (2), or (3) of this subsection (e) may be subject to recapture of any received Residential Housing Relief Fund dollars by IHDA, IDHS, or the local administering agency, without penalty to the residential tenant. - The Residential Housing Relief Fund is created as a special fund in the State treasury.
+- 1 Supreme Court Rules 281 through 289 until the application is denied. - (e) Receipt of residential housing relief funds. - (1) Landlords who receive such funds cannot charge or otherwise collect rent or other fees to residential tenants due during the term of the moratorium or report residential tenants to a debt collector. - (2) Landlords must in good faith cooperate with and complete all requirements established by IHDA, including any agreements to maintain the residential tenant's tenancy. - (3) Landlords cannot refuse to accept funds from or on behalf of tenants from the Residential Housing Relief Fund the basis that the tenants' funds come from the Residential Housing Relief Fund. - (4) Landlords who violate paragraph (1), (2), or (3) of this subsection (e) may be subject to recapture of any received Residential Housing Relief Fund dollars by IHDA without penalty to the residential tenant. - (f) The Residential Housing Relief Fund is created as a special fund in the State treasury.
 Subject to appropriation, all money in the fund shall be distributed to the Department to carry out the purposes of this Act.
 Any repayments, interest, or new appropriations shall be deposited into the fund.
 Money in the fund shall not be subject to transfer to the General Revenue Fund or to any other fund.
-Federal funds made available to the states as a result of the COVID-19 pandemic may be deposited into the fund.
-It is the intent of the General Assembly to prioritize the use of available federal funds before using General Revenue funds. - (g) This Section is subject to appropriation.
+Federal funds made available